Mamadou Niang

 Mamadou Hamidou Niang (born 13 October 1979) is a Senegalese former professional footballer who played as a striker.
 He has represented Senegal at international level, participating in the 2004, 2006, and 2008 African Cup of Nations.
 He is the older brother of Papa Niang, who is also a professional footballer.

-Career
+Club career

 Troyes

 After beginning his career with the Le Havre youth team, Niang turned professional at 18 years of age with Troyes.
 He had a mixed beginning to his career with his first season featuring ten Ligue 1 starts, all from the bench, the following season would show little improvement with 17 starts and only 3 league goals.

 Loan to Metz

 A loan period with Ligue 2 club FC Metz allowed him to hone his skills, contributing 5 goals in 12 appearances and helping Metz return to top flight French football for the 2003–04 season.

 Strasbourg

 Jean Fernandez, the Metz manager, tried to make the loan deal into a permanent move but failed and Niang left Troyes for Strasbourg.
 The arrival of Danijel Ljuboja, to Strasbourg at the same time allowed Niang to form an important strike partnership until Ljuboja moved to Paris Saint-Germain.
 Niang didn't score again for the remainder of the second half of that season.

 The 2004–05 season saw Mickaël Pagis arrive at Strasbourg, and a fruitful new partnership was formed, with the pair linking up for 27 goals in the league.
 This partnership helped Strasbourg make it to the Coupe de la Ligue final, where victory over Caen gave Strasbourg their second Coupe de la Ligue trophy.
 Niang scored Strasbourg's first goal as they won 2–1.